facundoveliz/vendo/README.md

 # Demo

-The website is deployed to Heroku, so you can see it clicking on [this link](https://vendo-ecommerce.herokuapp.com/).
+The website is deployed to Heroku, so you can see it by clicking on [this link](https://vendo-ecommerce.herokuapp.com/).

 # Description

 This is an application that I made for practicing purposes.
-Is made with React and Sass in the front-end, Node and Express for the back-end using MongoDB as the database.
+Is made with React and Sass in the front-end, Node and Express using MongoDB as database for the back-end.

 ## Features